New Developments in Multimedia, Computer Vision and Machine Learning Take Center Stage at ACM Multimedia Conference

 Additional papers, tutorials, and demonstrations will be presented throughout the multi-day conference.
 For a complete list of papers and a full schedule of activities, please visit: http://www.acmmm.org/2017/.

 SIGMM is ACM’s Special Interest Group on Multimedia—the community of researchers and practitioners dedicated to building next-generation technologies and applications around multimedia.
-SIGMM hosts several vibrant premiere conferences including ACM Multimedia, currently in its 24th anniversary (with 600+ participants annually), ICMR on multimedia retrieval, and MMSys on multimedia systems.
+SIGMM hosts several vibrant premiere conferences including ACM Multimedia (with 600+ participants annually), ICMR on multimedia retrieval, and MMSys on multimedia systems.
 The community also takes pride in its publications including the flagship journal ACM TOMCCAP and the affiliated Springer Multimedia Systems Journal (MMSJ).